AxiansITSecurity/Restsh/README.md

 restsh/restsh.start custom-config1
 ```

 You can set the `RESTSH_CONFIG_PATH` environment variable to define the folder for configuration files.
+Subfolders are supported.

 ### Custom environment variables